gsinghjay/zodiac-engine/memory-bank/progress.md

   - Create a data access layer with repository pattern for chart data

 - **UI Improvements**:
-  - Add more interactive elements using Bootstrap's components
+  - Apply consistent styling to chart generation and details pages
   - Enhance form validation with clearer error messages
   - Add tooltips for chart options and configurations
+  - Improve loading indicators with themed animations
+  - Add more cosmic-themed SVG illustrations to other parts of the application

 - **HTMX Extensions**:
   - Implement more sophisticated HTMX patterns for complex interactions